wpmartin/dbt-dremio-fundamentals/unit-1/README.md

 #### Configuring Defaults for a Group of Models in `dbt_project.yml`

 To configure a group of models, update the `dbt_project.yml` file under the `models` section.
-For example, if you want to store certain tables by default in `nessie.nyc.intermediate` you can specify the following configuration:
+Here you will want to add config settings for the following:
+- database: override the default database when dbt creates resources in your data platform.
+- schema: override the default schema dbt creates your models in.
+- materialized: how your model is persited in your database.

+Open `dbt_project.yml` and edit the `models:nyc` section to as follows:

 ```yaml
 models: